fareedst/stdd/STDD.md

 **Key Takeaway**: Semantic tokens are not just labels—they are the mechanism that preserves intent from requirements through architecture, implementation, tests, and code, ensuring that the original purpose and reasoning are never lost.

+**STDD Language**: The methodology includes a language specification (`stdd-language-spec.md`) that makes semantic tokens first-class constructs, enabling pseudo-code templates that progressively refine into implementations.
+This bridges the gap between planning (Phase 1) and implementation (Phase 3) using the same syntax throughout.

 ---

 **For more information**, see:
 - `ai-principles.md` - Complete STDD principles and process guide
+- `stdd-language-spec.md` - STDD language specification (pseudo-code templates with semantic tokens)
 - `requirements.template.md` - Template for requirements with `[REQ:*]` tokens (copy to your project as `requirements.md`)
 - `architecture-decisions.template.md` - Template for architecture decisions with `[ARCH:*]` tokens (copy to your project as `architecture-decisions.md`)
 - `implementation-decisions.template.md` - Template for implementation decisions with `[IMPL:*]` tokens (copy to your project as `implementation-decisions.md`)